vctr7/Deep_Learning/neural_networks/README.md

 ### Summary

   This project has several helpful concepts, such as back-propagation, activation functions, and layered network structure.
 Unlike task1, which denotes basic linear regression model, task2 and task3 need somewhat sophisticated methods.
-So, they perform better than the first one with showing the higher accuracy.
+Thus, they perform better than the first one with showing the high accuracy.

-I set learning rate as 0.4, somewhat higher than general situation because the increasing inclination is generated with this value.
-If I suppose the alpha as normal(alpha<=0.01), then the second and the third underperform than the first one.
+I set learning rate as 0.4, somewhat higher than general situation because the increasing tendency is resulted with this value.
+If I position the alpha as regular(<=0.01), then the second and the third underperform even beneath the first one.

 I used tanh activation function at first hidden layer and sigmoid for the output layer.
 Also, I calculate cost by cross entropy function.